-Question: Why was a the Foundation created?
+Question: Why was the Foundation created?

-Answer: The Yellowstone Club Community Foundation was established in 2010 to reflect the commitment of Yellowstone Club members, guests, ownership, and management to the greater Big Sky and Gallatin Valley area.
+Answer: The Yellowstone Club Community Foundation was established in 2010 to reflect the commitment of Yellowstone Club Members, guests, ownership, and management to the greater Big Sky and Gallatin Valley area.

 Question: How can I make a donation to the Foundation?
 Is it tax deductible?